rsyncOSX/mydocsy/content/en/docs/Synchronize.md

 lastmod = "2024-09-02"
 +++

+{{< alert color="warning" >}}

-Always verify, by `--dry-run`,  the result of a new task before executing it.
-The *easiest* way to verify a task, select the task and then the shortcut `⌘E` for estimate.
+Always verify, by `--dry-run` which is an estimation run,  the result of a new task before executing it.
+After adding the task, in Add task view, select the task and then select the `checker flag` for an estimation run.
+Or in the main Synchronize view, select the task and the shortcut `⌘E` for estimate.

+{{< /alert >}}

 The main task view lets you execute *all* or *selected* tasks in one go.
 A *double click* on a task wil execute a `--dry-run`, the *next double click* will execute the real run.